Dr Rebecca Johnson

 Biography

-Rebecca regularly explains fast-moving AI issues to national and international media, with commentary appearing across ABC, 7 News, Sky News, 60 Minutes, The Economist, the Australian Financial Review, The Guardian, and other major outlets.
+Rebecca regularly provides commentary to national and international media, with appearances across ABC, 7 News, Sky News and 60 Minutes, and contributions to The Economist, The Australian Financial Review, The Guardian and other outlets.

 In 2023 she convened Australia’s largest conference on the ethics of generative AI, ChatLLM23.
 She also convened the ChatRegs23 thinktank on AI regulation in Australia and founded PhD Students in AI Ethics, a global network connecting more than 600 doctoral researchers across 50 countries.
 Her forthcoming research examines AI agents that can plan and act autonomously, and develops practical ways to judge their behaviour, manage their risks, and understand where accountability should sit.